 Anthracite Remediation Strategy with SRBC

-A plan for the cleanup and reuse of mine impacted land and water in the Anthracite Region of Pennsylvania…
+A plan for the cleanup and reuse of mining-impacted land and water in the Anthracite Region of Pennsylvania:

-EPCAMR has contracted with the USGS through the DCCD as a sponsor to develop a groundwater modeling budget for the Western Middle Coalfields.
-MODFLOW software was used by the USGS in the estimation of mine pool volumes for this field using EPCAMR’s digital GIS layers related to barrier pillars, mine pools, flow paths, tunnels, geobasins and faults.
-Structural contours of the Buck Mountain Vein, the lowest mineable coal seam in the Western Middle Coal Fields, were created using USGS Coal Investigation Series reports and maps.
-The creation of structural contours for the Southern Coal Fields posed a special problem due to the absence of structural contour maps for a majority of the field, the complex geology and overturned beds that rise along Sharp Mountain.
+EPCAMR contracted with the USGS through the DCCD as sponsor to develop a groundwater modeling budget for the Western Middle Coal Field.
+The USGS estimated mine pool volumes using MODFLOW software and EPCAMR GIS layers, related to barrier pillars, flow paths, tunnels, and the like.
+Structural contours of the Buck Mountain Vein, the lowest mineable coal seam in the Western Middle Coal Field, were created using USGS Coal Investigation Series reports and maps.
+The creation of structural contours for the Southern Coal Field posed a problem, due to the absence of structural contour maps for a majority of the field and the complex geology along Sharp Mountain.

-There are billions of gallons of mine water in the flooded abandoned underground mines in mine pools and in surface mine water filled pits.
-This has been known for more than 50 years.
-In the Western Middle Coal Field alone, there are 58 underground water pools containing 38 billion gallons of water.
-These calculations were made in the 1950s by Stephen Ash and others in a series of U.S. Bureau of Mines Reports when many of the collieries were still mining and actively pumping water.
-Present day totals are much greater, now that all the mines have filled up and are discharging, in the Western Middle and the Southern Coal Fields.
-These numbers are what EPCAMR is trying to update, given all of the new underground and groundwater modeling applications, structural geology modeling, and geographic information system (GIS) available to our partners on this project.
+There are billions of gallons of water in the abandoned underground mines that are held in the underground mine pools and on the surface in mine water-filled pits.
+In the Western Middle Coal Field alone, there are 58 underground mine pools containing 38 billion gallons of water.
+These calculations were made in the 1950s by Stephen Ash and others in a series of U.S. Bureau of Mines reports, when many of the collieries were still actively mining and pumping water.
+Present day totals are much greater, now that most mining has ceased in the Western Middle and Southern Coal Fields.
+EPCAMR is trying to update these numbers, given all of the new groundwater and structural geology modeling applications and the growing utilization of Geographic Information System (GIS).
 Please see the Mine Pool Mapping Initiative page for an update.

-The mine pools may be viewed as both a curse and a blessing in disguise.
-Extensive groundwater pollution and thousands of miles of streams degraded by AMD are the curse of more than 200 years of mining anthracite coal.
-Estimates show that it will take anywhere from 100 – 500 years for all the pyritic material to leach from a given mine and eventually produce water that meets water quality standards.
-The blessing in disguise is the potential availability of billions of gallons of water in the mine pools and high volume AMD discharges should be seen as a resource for present and future uses.
-The water and metal precipitates, such as iron oxide and aluminum oxide, have a realistic potential market once separated.
-A cost vs. benefit analysis can be run on individual mines to determine feasibility and possible profit potential for private sector investment.
-General framework concepts related to future economic redevelopment opportunities, mine pool re-use, underground storage potential, water withdrawal requests, AMD treatment, potential for frac water usage, hydroelectric potential, fisheries recovery, industrial use, and resource recovery of metals.
+The mine pools can be viewed as both a curse and a blessing.
+Extensive groundwater pollution and thousands of miles of streams, degraded by AMD, are the curse of more than 200 years of Anthracite coal mining.
+It will take anywhere from 100 to 500 years for all the pyritic material to leach from a given mine.
+Eventually, the mines will release water that meets water quality standards.
+The blessing is the potential availability of the billions of gallons of water and high volumes of AMD in the mine pools as resources for present and future use.
+The metal precipitates, such as Iron oxide and Aluminum oxide, have a potential market, once separated from the water.
+A cost/benefit analysis can be run on individual mines to determine feasibility and possible profit-potential for private sector investment.
+General framework concepts related to future economic redevelopment opportunities include mine pool re-use, underground storage, water withdrawal requests, AMD treatment, frac water usage, hydroelectric potential, resource recovery of metals, and fisheries recovery.

-For example, due to complex synclinal folding of the Anthracite Region geology, mine pools are typically stratified similar to natural lakes.
-This hypothesis may be important when deciding how to manage the water resource side of things.
-Typically, the layers of water in the mine pools are referred to as “top water” and “bottom water”.
-The split is caused by shallow groundwater recharge, short circuiting within the mine and surface upflow discharges.
-Surface water enters the mine pool through subsidence features, fractures, faults, and other geologic surface features with openings to the mine pool.
-The bottom water is in a deep zone in the mine that is usually not well circulated.
-The bottom water typically has sulfate concentrations of several hundred milligrams per liter and relatively high concentrations of acidity and metals.
-Read more in a report titled Stratification in water quality in inundated anthracite mines, eastern Pennsylvania / by K.J.
-Ladwig.
+Due to complex synclinal folding in the Anthracite Region geology, mine pools are stratified similar to natural lakes.
+This hypothesis may be important when deciding how to manage water resources in the future.
+Typically, the mine pools have two layers, “top water” and “bottom water.”
+The split is caused by shallow groundwater recharge, short-circuiting within the mines.
+Surface water enters the mine pools through subsidence features, fractures, faults, and the like.
+The bottom water is usually not well-circulated, due to the its depth, and has sulfate concentrations of several hundred milligrams per liter and relatively high concentrations of acidity and metals.
+Read more about this in the report below.